 Benjamin Kantor was born and raised in the Bay Area of California.
 While working on his B.S. in Graphic Communication, he began migrating from graphic design to motion pictures, finding the experience of creating images on set while collaborating with a team more challenging and rewarding than sitting behind a desk.

 This led him to Chapman University, where he received his M.F.A. in Film Production with an emphasis in Cinematography.
 After Chapman, he continued to work with many of his former classmates on projects ranging from feature films to music videos to web series.

-Benjamin works as a colorist in addition to cinematographer, and current projects include Comedy Central's "Drunk History," and "Girlfriend's Day," a Netflix original.
+Benjamin works as a colorist in addition to cinematographer, and current projects include originals for Netflix, Amazon, HBO, and Comedy Central.

 LAUREN FITZSIMMONS (Production Designer)

 Lauren fell in love with environmental storytelling at an early age as a ballet dancer.
 She received a BFA in Scenic Design from the Conservatory of Theatre Arts and Film at Purchase College, NY and then started working as a Designer, Art Director and Asst.
 Art Director for Film and TV.